 Rabbit activity is particularly high nearby the south side of the Latrobe River, eastern side of Block 28 and the terminating section of the MWDD.
 The pest animal control program will be coordinated to incorporate the offset areas in their entirety and help mitigate the risk associated with rabbit predation on the success of plantings and regeneration of Strzelecki Gum.
-This will be done as described in the Pest Animal Control Plan (Dwyer, 2011).
-In summary it includes:
+This will be done as described below.